pikvm/pikvm/docs/letsencrypt.md

    - Creating the necessary persistent symbolic link to allow **`acme-dns-client`** to be ran
    - Initialize **`acme-dns-client`**

+     !!! note
-     **NOTE**: Make sure to replace the URL below with the one gathered from Step 1.
+     Make sure to replace the URL below with the one gathered from Step 1.
 As of the writing of this documentation, the latest (and demonstrated) version is **v0.3**.

    ```sh
    mkdir /etc/acmedns